“Earnestness” is a word that we neither hear much nor use much these days.

 Embracing your topic.

 This means giving a powerful business presentation that no one else can give, one that no one else can copy.
 Because it arises from your essence, your core.
+It’s the source of your personal competitive advantage.

 It means demonstrating genuine enthusiasm for your subject.
 It means recognizing that the subject of your presentation could be the love of someone else’s life, whether it be their business or their product or their service – you should make it yours when you present.